helidon-io/helidon/docs/se/config/advanced-configuration.md

 3. The loaded config maps the key `username` to the value `jose`…​
 4.  …​and the key `password` to `^ery$ecretP&ssword`.

 Remember that your application can process the contents of a given file as configuration.
-See the [config sources](introduction.md#config_sources) section and the [`ConfigSources.file`](/apidocs/io.helidon.config/io/helidon/config/ConfigSources.html#file-java.lang.String-) JavaDoc.
+See the [config sources](introduction.md#config_sources) section and the [`ConfigSources.file`](/apidocs/io.helidon.config/io/helidon/config/ConfigSources.html#file-java.lang.String-) Javadoc.

 ### In-memory Config Sources